 An architectural report from Japan where, out of a tradition of 'noble austerity' going back a thousand years, some of the most exciting modern buildings in the world are being constructed.

-A portrait of Chicago through the voices of its inhabitants
+A portrait of Chicago through the voices of its inhabitants.

 This book by Studs Terkel, a reporter on a Chicago radio station, was a best-seller in the U.S.A. and is now published in Britain.
 The author speaks to Kenneth Allsop.

-Introduced by Tony Bilbow looks at The Film World Past and Present and Philip Jenkinson shows more of your film requests
+Introduced by Tony Bilbow looks at The Film World Past and Present and Philip Jenkinson shows more of your film requests.

-A modern version of SOMERSET MAUGHAM'S famous story Rain
+A modern version of Somerset Maugham's famous story "Rain".

-Sgt Phil O'Hara:
+Sgt.
+Phil O'Hara:

-Mrs Margaret Davidson:
+Mrs. Margaret Davidson: